Razat94/learngit/README.md

 In the output, notice:

 * A 40-character code, called a SHA, that uniquely identifies the commit.
+> From now on, whenever I say 'SHA', I will refer to the first 7 digits of this number.
 * The commit author
 * The date and time of the commit
 * The commit message